pedicino/MultiAudio/README.md

 ## Program Usage
 For now, a rudimentary noise gate works.
-Simply install and run the program in the CLI and speak into the microphone to test it!
+Once the program is running, speak into your microphone to test it!

 ## Clone Repository
 ```bash